Professor: Martin Pei | Term: Fall 2025

 2. Rook game: We have an chess board, and a rook in position .
 A valid move is moving the rook any number of spaces left or up.
 The first player who cannot move loses

 3. Green hackenbush game: We have a graph and the flow.
-The graph is attached to teh floor at some vertices.
+The graph is attached to the floor at some vertices.
 A move consists of removing an edge of the graph, and any part of the graph not connected to the floor is removed.
 The first player who cannot move loses.

 We will prove that all impartial games are essentially Nim games.